 Using the bathroom during lessons is not normalised but children should not be prevented from going.
-Children need to be accompanied if they need to leave the shared area during lesson times.
+Children need to be accompanied if they need to leave the shared area during lesson times, unless staff are confident that children can do so independently.